joelkoz/omni-schema/README.md

 Notice that the `Transaction.customer` field's reference to the `Customer` schema is done via a string instead of using the actual compiled schema definition such as is done with the `Customer.transactions` field.
-This mechanism works because OmniSchema and its plugins keep track of compiled schemas and models internally, provided you specify a collection name when you compile the schema.
+This mechanism works because OmniSchema and its plugins keep track of compiled schemas and models internally, provided you specify a collection name as the second paramter to `compile()` when you define the schema.

 Optimizing references using foreign keys
 ----------------------------------------

 There is actually a potential problem with the above `Transaction` and `Customer` schema definitions.
-As currently specified, `Customer.transactions` is an array that you need to populate each time you create a `Transaction`.
-That is because, as defined, the transactions are stored as an array of transaction ids in the Customer document.
+As currently specified, `Customer.transactions` is an array in the Customer document and that you need to populate each time you create a new `Transaction`.
+That is because, as defined, the transactions are stored as an array of transaction ids and saved as part of the Customer document.
 Not only is this time consuming and error prone, unbounded arrays is a MongoDB anti-pattern.
-The last thing you want is an array for 10,000 ids if a customer has 10,000 separate transactions.
+The last thing you want is to store an array for 10,000 ids if a customer has 10,000 separate transactions.

 Mongoose solves this problem with a feature called "virtual fields."
 A virtual field is a way to specify data that is not really stored directly in the document, but it is instead computed from other data in the data store.
 In this example, what we want to do is specify that the `Customer.transactions` array actually be populated by a second *join* type query on the `Transactions` collection.
 One simple addition to our OmniSchema definition takes care of this: